Writing Your First Limnoria Plugin¶

 plugin.py

-includes the core code for the plugin.
+includes the core functionality of the plugin.
 For most plugins this will

-include command handlers, as well as anything else that’s relevant to its
+include command handlers, as well as anything else relevant to its

 HTTP server endpoints,